Arnaud-Nauwynck/Arnaud-Nauwynck.github.io/_posts/2017-01-21-eclipse-lomboker-valvar.markdown

   &nbsp; But sorry about that, I only started yesterday and I spent just 3 hours on it...<BR/> &nbsp; The longer was to write the post on my github.io<BR/>

-My Friend&gt; Ah, ok, I see  ... that's not so bad<BR/>
+My Friend&gt; Oh!
+OK!
+I see... that's not so bad.
+It is even pretty good.<BR/>
 </blockquote>